Fundamental Work Scaling and Non-Extensivity in Critical Engines: Non-Extensivity in the 1D Ising Model

-For periodic boundary conditions, the factor accompanying the exchange constant $J$ extends as $(N-1)\rightarrow N$, while the magnetic field term remains unchanged.
-This implies that the open-chain geometry possesses a lower ground-state energy than the closed ring.
+where $J > 0$ is the isotropic antiferromagnetic exchange coupling constant between adjacent spins, and $\hat{\sigma}^z_i$ represents the Pauli operator for the $i$-th site.
+The parameter $\mathcal{N}$ denotes the number of interacting bonds dictated by the boundary conditions: $\mathcal{N} = N$ for a closed spin ring (imposing periodic boundary conditions $\hat{\sigma}^z_{N+1} = \hat{\sigma}^z_1$), and $\mathcal{N} = N-1$ for an open chain geometry.
+To simplify the thermodynamic analysis, the longitudinal external magnetic field $B$ is expressed here in exchange units.

+Within this framework, the energy spectrum exhibits two distinct GLCs depending on the applied magnetic field, boundary conditions, and system size parity.
+As established in a forthcoming manuscript using the microcanonical ensemble, the ground-state degeneracies at these points exhibit nontrivial scaling.
+The first GLC emerges at the critical ratio $B/J=1$.
+This crossing strictly depends on the parity of the system size: it exists exclusively for open chains of even length $2N$, featuring an odd-integer ground-state degeneracy of $N/2 + 2$.
+Conversely, for closed rings, this GLC appears only when the length is odd ($2N-1$), yielding a degeneracy identical to $2N-1$ at this field strength.

-Accordingly, the Stirling cycle shown in Fig.~\ref{fig_stirling} is implemented by driving the system from the quantum critical point at \(\lambda_L = B/J = 1\) to a higher magnetic field \(\lambda_H = B/J = 3\).
-The process is simulated within the canonical ensemble over the complete set of \(2^N\) energy levels for both the open-chain and closed-ring geometries.
-This framework allows a direct comparison between the numerically computed work outputs \((W_{\text{Ising}}^{\text{Chain}}, W_{\text{Ising}}^{\text{Ring}})\) and the analytical prediction from Eq.~\eqref{formula_W}, valid for arbitrary system size \(N\).
-To establish this connection, it is necessary to determine how the critical ground-state degeneracy associated with the ground-state energy of Eq.~\eqref{energia_ground_ising} scales with $N$.
-In this context, recent studies \cite{Ising1D2,Ising1D3} showed that, for one-dimensional antiferromagnetic Ising model, the degeneracy at the QCP follows the Fibonacci sequence $F_N$, defined recursively as $F_N = F_{N-1} + F_{N-2}$ with $F_0 = F_1 = 1$.
-In contrast, periodic boundary conditions give rise to a nontrivial degeneracy governed by the Lucas sequence, which can be expressed in terms of the Fibonacci numbers as $L_N = F_{N+1} + F_{N-1}$.
-Using Binet’s formula, both sequences can be written in closed form through the golden ratio $\varphi = (1+\sqrt{5})/2$:
+The second GLC occurs at a higher finite field, independent of the system size or boundary conditions ($N \geq 3$) corresponding to the ratio $B/J=2$, where both geometries undergo a critical transition \cite{Ising1D2}.
+Crucially, the ground-state degeneracy at this GLC depends strongly on the boundary conditions.
+We demonstrate that for the one-dimensional open chain, the degeneracy follows the Fibonacci sequence $F_N$, defined recursively as $F_N = F_{N-1} + F_{N-2}$ with $F_0 = F_1 = 1$.
+In contrast, periodic boundary conditions (the closed ring) give rise to a nontrivial parity-dependent degeneracy governed by the Lucas sequence, $L_N = F_{N+1} + F_{N-1}$.
+Using Binet's formula, both sequences can be written in closed form through the golden ratio $\varphi = (1+\sqrt{5})/2$: